-As per the former Barrick system, the Evolution overall approach to safety management includes the following components:
+The Evolution overall approach to safety management includes the following components:

-- Safety, health and environmental Policies; - Safety, health and environmental Standards; and - Safety, health, environmental and community relations Management Systems.
+- Safety, health and environmental policies; - Safety, health and environmental standards; and - Safety, health, environmental and community relations management systems.

 Procedures, forms and checklists reside in the safety management system.